-The Multiple Choice Questions will have four choices and out of which only one is correct.
-There would be 30 MCQs at section A of every paper which would carry 1 or 2 marks each.
-For every wrong answer there would also be a negative marking of one-third.ii) Multiple Select Questions (MSQ):
+The Multiple Choice Questions (MCQ) will have four choices and out of which only one is correct.
+There would be 30 MCQs 30 having10 questions of one mark each and 20 questions of two marks each.
+Candidates can mark the answer by clicking the choice.ii) Section B:

-In the Numerical Answer Type Questions, the answers are real numbers which are to be entered using the virtual keypad on the monitor.
+In the Numerical Answer Type Questions (NAT), the answers are real numbers which are to be entered using the virtual keypad on the monitor.
 There are no choices for these types of questions.
-There would be 20 NATs of 1 or 2 marks each at the Section C of every paper.
-There are no negative markings for wrong answers in this section and students are also allowed to virtual calculator on the monitor.
+It contains a total of 20 Numerical Answer Type (NAT) questions involving 10 questions of one mark each and 10 questions of two marks each.

 Monday to Friday (Govt. working days only)